Ottoman–Mamluk War (1516–1517): Operations in Egypt (1517)

-Operations in Red Sea (1517)
+Operations in the Red Sea (1517)

 The Ottoman fleet of Selman Reis was already stationed in the Red Sea by 1517.
 Fearing Portuguese fleets the blockade on Bab Al Mandab to continue.
 Selman's fleets aimed to clash with the Portuguese to free the trade route with India and to protect the holy land of Hejaz.
-Despite the on-going war with the Mamluks, the Ottomans defended Jeddah in December 1517, the last garrison of the Mamluk regime.
+Despite the ongoing war with the Mamluks, the Ottomans defended Jeddah in December 1517, the last garrison of the Mamluk regime.

-As a consequence the Sharif of Mecca, Barakat ibn Muhammad also submitted to the Ottomans eight years later, placing the holy cities of Mecca and Medina under Ottoman rule as a Vassal state, while Jeddah became a direct Beylerbeylik to the Ottoman Empire.
+While Jeddah became a direct Beylerbeylik to the Ottoman Empire, eight years later, the Sharif of Mecca, Barakat ibn Muhammad, also submitted to the Ottomans, placing the holy cities of Mecca and Medina under Ottoman rule as a vassal state.

-Ottoman power extended as far as the southern reaches of the Red Sea, although control of Yemen remained partial and sporadic.
+Consequently, Ottoman power was extended as far as the southern reaches of the Red Sea, although control of Yemen remained partial and sporadic.

-Consequences
+Results and aftermath

 Mamluk culture and social organization persisted at a regional level, and the hiring and education of Mamluk "slave" soldiers continued, but the ruler of Egypt was an Ottoman governor protected by an Ottoman militia.
 The fall of the Mamluk Sultanate effectively put an end to the Portuguese–Mamluk naval war, but the Ottomans then took over the attempts to stop Portuguese expansion in the Indian Ocean.

 The conquest of the Mamluk Empire also opened up the territories of Africa to the Ottomans.
 During the 16th century, Ottoman power expanded further west of Cairo, along the coasts of northern Africa.
 The corsair Hayreddin Barbarossa established a base in Algeria, and later accomplished the Conquest of Tunis in 1534.

-Following his capture in Cairo, Caliph Al-Mutawakkil III was brought to Constantinople, where he eventually ceded his office as caliph to Selim's successor, Suleiman the Magnificent.
+Following his capture in Cairo, Caliph Al-Mutawakkil III was brought to Constantinople, where later tradition claims he ceded his office as caliph to the Ottomans.
 This established the Ottoman Caliphate, with the sultan as its head, thus transferring religious authority from Cairo to the Ottoman throne.

 Cairo remained in Ottoman hands until the 1798 French conquest of Egypt, when Napoleon I claimed to eliminate the Mamluks.

 The conquest of the Mamluks was the largest military venture any Ottoman Sultan had ever attempted.
 In addition, the conquest put the Ottomans in control of two of the largest cities in the world at the time- Constantinople and Cairo.
 Not since the height of the Roman Empire had the Black, Red, Caspian, and Mediterranean seas been governed by a single empire.

-The conquest of Egypt proved extremely profitable for the empire as it produced more tax revenue than any other Ottoman territory and supplied about 25% of all food consumed.
+The conquest of Egypt proved extremely profitable for the empire as it produced more tax revenue than any other Ottoman territory and supplied about 100% of all food consumed.
 However, Mecca and Medina were the most important of all the cities conquered since it officially made Selim and his descendants the Caliphs of the entire Muslim world until the early 20th century.